stackforge/pecan/docs/source/hooks.rst

 In the below example, a simple hook will gather some information about the request and print it to ``stdout``.

-Your hook implementation needs to import :class:`PecanHook` so it can be used as a base class.
-From there, you'll need to override the :func:`on_route`, :func:`before`, :func:`after`, or :func:`on_error` methods.
+Your hook implementation needs to import :class:`~pecan.hooks.PecanHook` so it can be used as a base class.
+From there, you'll want to override the :func:`~pecan.hooks.PecanHook.on_route`, :func:`~pecan.hooks.PecanHook.before`, :func:`~pecan.hooks.PecanHook.after`, or :func:`~pecan.hooks.PecanHook.on_error` methods to define behavior.

 ::